rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 | 2023-11-27 00:00:00 | 3 | 4 | "Wind Speed" | 10 | 180 |
 | 2023-11-27 00:00:00 | 3 | 70 | "Wind Direction" | 10 | 180 |

-... and just select "Wind Speed" readings or whatever else I might require.
+... in the database and select "Wind Speed" readings or whatever else I might require.

-Won't this be really slow to store & query since the table will contain **a lot**[^YAT] of readings?
+But won't timeseries readings be really slow to store & query since the table will contain **a lot**[^YAT] of readings?

 [^YAT]: Typically each logger records average, standard deviation, minimum & maximum values every 10 minutes for each sensor.
 If a logger linked to 20 sensors records for 6 years, then it will be produce `20 sensors * 4 reading types * 6 readings/hour * 24 hours * 365 days * 6 years = 25,228,800 readings`.